Tribar Industries Case Study for EnterpriseIQ

 Improved receiving efficiency by making better use of the receiving module

-Following the re-embracement of EnterpriseIQ, Tribar Manufacturing saw an immediate increase in its automotive supplier relations, allowing Tribar Manufacturing to maintain its ratings so necessary to doing business with its major automotive companies.
+Following the re-embracement of EnterpriseIQ, Tribar Manufacturing saw an immediate increase in its automotive supplier relations, allowing Tribar Manufacturing to maintain its ratings so necessary for doing business with its major automotive companies.
 Tribar Manufacturing also experienced a $350,000 decrease in the amount of inventory variance at its last physical inventory compared to the previous two physical inventories due to the significantly more accurate and reliable data that IQMS offers.

-Before this implementation Tribar Manufacturing’s assembly processes were not displayed in its scheduling module.
+Before this implementation, Tribar Manufacturing’s assembly processes were not displayed in its scheduling module.
 This resulted in two significant areas of waste because the assembly supervisors were spending too much time hand scheduling the department and not enough time improving the various processes on the assembly floor.
 By better utilizing EnterpriseIQ, Tribar Manufacturing’s time is now freed up and it is experiencing a 20 percent improvement in assembly productivity.

 Additionally, IQMS’ Outsource Central module takes much of its information from the assembly schedule.
 With improved numbers, Tribar Manufacturing is targeting both a reduction in planning time, characterized by not having to hire another planner, and a reduction in outsourced inventory flow as more accurate demand is used.
-A modest goal of 10 percent reduction is currently in place.
-The long range plan is to better predict the use of floor space needed for outsourced materials.
+A modest goal of a 10 percent reduction is currently in place.
+The long-range plan is to better predict the use of floor space needed for outsourced materials.

 As an unforeseen benefit, Tribar Manufacturing realized a cultural change across its organization.
 Employees that previously resisted change began to demand an investigation of what proper system use can do for them and the dissolving of an indifferent attitude toward controlling processes through IQMS was critical to this project’s success.
 The re-embracement project began in February of 2012.
-While a multitude of the areas Tribar Manufacturing wanted to address were concentrated on (such as improving inventory accuracy, outsourced goods tracking, receiving and scheduling), embracement of all that IQMS has to offer is a continuous project that persists to this day.
+While a multitude of the areas Tribar Manufacturing wanted to address was concentrated on (such as improving inventory accuracy, outsourced goods tracking, receiving, and scheduling), embracement of all that IQMS has to offer is a continuous project that persists to this day.
 Tribar Manufacturing’s next goal will focus on improving labeling.